Summer School 2025 applications opening soon!

 Following the fast pace of the growing field of stem cell research, retinal cell replacement is finally emerging as a feasible mean to be explored for clinical application.
 Although neuroprotective treatments are able to slow the progression of retinal degeneration caused by diseases such as age-related macular degeneration and glaucoma, they are insufficient to fully halt disease progression and unable to recover previously lost vision.

 We need your ideas and expertise to make Vision Restoration possible.
-Send your CV and short personal statement to Petr @ Mass Eye and Ear if you believe that the Journey is the Reward.
+Send your CV and short personal statement to Petr @ Mass Eye and Ear or in the form below if you believe that the Journey is the Reward.

 Join the Mission